usnistgov/ARIAC/docs/tutorials/tutorials.rst

 =========================================================

 This section contains multiple tutorials on how to achieve basic tasks in ARIAC using Python.
 Some competitors may find these tutorials useful as a starting point for their own code.
 Some of these tutorials use both Python and C++ code.
-The Python code provides the interface to the ROS and ARIAC systems, while the C++ code provides the interface for robot controls with and without Moveit.
+The Python code provides the interface to the ROS and ARIAC systems, while the C++ code provides the interface for robot controls with or without Moveit.

 The code for tutorials can be found in a Github repository which is separated from the official NIST ARIAC repository.
 The Github repository can be found here: `ariac_tutorials <https://github.com/jaybrecht/ariac_tutorials>`_